SuperOfficeDocs/superoffice-docs/user-guide/en/user/marketing/define-link-actions.md

 ## Follow-up (task/appointment)

-In the **Follow-up** tab, you can specify that a link click should generate tasks or appointments in SuperOffice CRM.
-To do this:
+In the **Follow-up** tab, you can specify that a link click should generate tasks or appointments in SuperOffice CRM. [!include[To do this](../../includes/to-do-this.md)]

 1. Check **Follow-up** to activate this function.
 2. **Task/Appointment**: Choose whether you want to create a task or an appointment in SuperOffice CRM.